keptn/keptn.github.io/content/docs/0.1.1/setup/kubernetes/install-keptn-v.0.1-gke/index.md

 - `GitHub organization` to store the repositories of the sockshop application
 - `GitHub personal access token` to push changes to the sockshop repositories
-- Dynatrace Tenant including the Dynatrace `Tenant ID`, a Dynatrace `API Token`, and Dynatrace `PaaS Token`.
+- Dynatrace SaaS Tenant including the Dynatrace `Tenant ID`, a Dynatrace `API Token`, and Dynatrace `PaaS Token`.
 If you don't have a Dynatrace tenant yet, sign up for a [free trial](https://www.dynatrace.com/trial/) or a [developer account](https://www.dynatrace.com/developer/).

     **Note:** The `API Token` must have the following permissions additional as shown in the screenshot below: